si-computer-club/signb-project/README.md

 # SI-GyneBot
 ### Welcome to signb-project repository
-This is a main reposity for Siriraj Computer Club gynecology chatbot project.
+This is a main repository for Siriraj Computer Club gynecology chatbot project.
 Primary goal of this project is to create a chatbot capable of recording user menstual cycle data as well as a webapp capable of providing user data to clinician upon requesting and approval from patient.

 ## Getting Started